CSC512-Course-Project/part-2-sub/README.md

 ##### NOTE: Please only run on VCL (program relies on debug instructions which may not generate correctly on other platforms (ex: MacOS))

 #### RECOMMENDED: A script is located in the working directory to run the LLVM pass on a given test.
-Replace \<file_name\> with file names given under Testing below
+Replace \<file_name\> with file names or use the commands directly given under Testing
 `bash clean_build.sh <file_name>`

 ##### If you would like to CMake manually run these in the working directory